mpaster/simple-calendar/README.md

-# simple-calendar
+# Simple-calendar
-a calendar plugin.just for study.
+It is a JavaScript calendar plug-in.
+Just for study.